Makarska: Economy

 The main economic activity of Makarska, as well as the whole region, is tourism.
 Tourists have at their disposal a large number of beds in the hotel and private accommodation.
+The strong reliance on international visitors has influenced the development of payment and service infrastructure, with emphasis on diverse payment preferences.
+In 2022 the city introduced the possibility of cryptocurrency payments for certain municipal services, in cooperation with Electrocoin, becoming one of the early adopters of such practices among Croatian tourist cities.

 Sports

 The local chapter of the HPS is HPD "Biokovo", which had 51 members in 1936 under the Dragan Koukal presidency.
 At the time, it had a dedicated mountain guide section.
 Membership rose to 72 in 1937, and Tomo Jurišić was elected its president.
 Membership rose to 73 in 1938 under the Ivan Lovrić presidency.

 Education

 There are 3 primary schools and 3 secondary schools.

 Demographics

 According to the 2011 census, the total population of the town is 13,834, in the following settlements: